Universal Early-Time Growth in Quantum Circuit Complexity: A Perturbative Approximation in Physical Time

 Finally, we expect the perturbative result (\ref{C22}) to be a good approximation up to times \be t_{\rm pert}\sim \frac{|\omega|}{|\Omega_2|} \sim |\omega|^{-1}\, , \ee since $\Omega_2^I$ (\ref{Omega2}) is quadratic in the $\omega^I$, and we assumed the structure constants $f_{IJ}^K\sim {\mathcal O}(1)$.
 If the group manifold associated with the gates $\{ \hat{\mathcal O}_I\}$ has conjugate points along some direction associated with a particular component $\omega^{\hat I}$ of the Hamiltonian, we expect the target unitary to reach those conjugate points at the timescale $t_{\rm conj}\sim (\omega^{\hat I})^{-1}$.
-When the decomposition of the Hamiltonian into the $\omega^I$ has only a single component (or is dominated by the conjugate point direction), these two timescales are roughly equivalent, so that we expect (\ref{C22}) to be a good approximation up to the conjugate point timescale.
+When the decomposition of the Hamiltonian into the $\omega^I$ has only a single component (or is dominated by the conjugate point direction), these two timescales are roughly equivalent, so that we expect (\ref{C22}) to be a good approximation up to the conjugate point timescale, leading to a generic expectation of linear growth up until an encounter with a conjugate point.
 More generally, we expect the timescale (\ref{eq:tpert}) for the perturbative result (\ref{C22}) to be a good approximation to be less than, or the same order as, the conjugate point timescale, $t_{\rm pert} \lesssim t_{\rm conj}$.